 - Last Updated 11/7/24

-This EW variant of J-15S (J-15D) was developed based on the experience of J-16D.
-The first prototype of J-15D was rumored to have flown on October 25, 2016 and a prototype in full standard flew in early 2018.
+This EW variant of J-15S (J-15DH, H: ski) was developed based on the experience of J-16D.
+The first prototype of J-15DH was rumored to have flown on October 25, 2016 and a prototype in full standard flew in early 2018.
 The aircraft carries two large wingtip ESM/ELINT pods similar to those onboard J-16D, with the windshield IRST/LR removed as well.
 Additional conformal antenna fairings have been identified throughout the aircraft.
 A new blade antenna was installed outside the engine air intake.
 The aircraft is also likely to feature an AESA radar.
-The pilot in the rear cockpit serves as the weapon/EW system officer.
-J-15D was expected to carry large ECM pods similar to the RKZ-930 series onboard J-16D (two under the wings and one underneath the fuselage) plus two YJ-91 ARMs under the wings.
-J-15D was anticipated to be stationed onboard the STOBAR carriers Liaoning and Shandong.
-One J-15D prototype was seen being evaluated by the PLAN Carrier Fighter Group in December 2019.
-A recent video (March 2024) suggested that J-15D may have entered service with PLAN, carrying two large ECM pods.
-The latest video (October 2024) suggested that the 01 batch J-15D is currently in service onboard both Liaoning and Shandong, wearing a two-digit code number (S/N H11041xx).
+The pilot in the rear cockpit acts as the weapon/EW system officer.
+J-15DH was expected to carry large ECM pods similar to the RKZ-930 series onboard J-16D (two under the wings and one underneath the fuselage) plus two YJ-91 ARMs under the wings.
+J-15DH was anticipated to be stationed onboard the STOBAR carriers Liaoning and Shandong.
+One J-15DH prototype was seen being evaluated by the PLAN Carrier Fighter Group in December 2019.
+The latest video (October 2024) suggested that several 01 batch J-15DHs are currently in service onboard both Liaoning and Shandong, wearing a two-digit code number (S/N H11041xx).
 The aircraft could have boosted the electronic warfare capability of the CVBG.
-J-15D is anticipated to be unveiled at the 2024 Zhuhai Airshow, carrying four large ECM pods.
+J-15DH was officially unveiled at the 2024 Zhuhai Airshow, carrying four large ECM pods.
 A CATOBAR variant (J-15DT?) is believed to be under development for the new Type 003 aircraft carrier Fujian.

 First revealed in 1995 as the successor of the cancelled Sino-US Super-7 project, FC-1 (Fighter China-1, max TO weight 12,700kg, max speed M 1.8, service ceiling 16,920m, max external load 3,600kg, ferry range 3,480km, combat radius 1,352km, max g load +8.5) was developed by CAC/611 Institute (with some technical assistance from Russian Mikoyan OKB) as a "medium tech", light weight fighter/ground attack aircraft carrying a relatively cheap price tag (~$20m).
 As a fighter designed for export, its main customer was expected to be Pakistan who also shares 50% of the total cost (around $150m).
 It may also compete with second-hand F-16s to seize the market created by the retirement of Mig-21s, Mirage III and F-5s.
 Currently powered by a Russian RD-93 turbofan (upgraded RD-33, rated 8,795kg with A/B), it could also be powered by a locally produced WS-13 Taishan once the engine is ready.
 The A-6 style "V" shaped air-intakes are believed to provide smooth air flow to the engine at high AoA.
 The fire control radar is thought to be a Chinese KLJ-7V2 X-band multi-functional PD radar (track 10 and engage 2 simultaneously, look-up range 110km for RCS=3m2).
 A Chinese AESA radar might be installed in later batches.
 Other electronics include an NVG compatible glass cockpit (EFIS) with three 8"x6" color MFDs, HOTAS, AIFF, 1553B databus and INS/GPS.
 Weapon load includes both short (PL-5EII) and medium-range AAMs (SD-10A).
 LGBs (GBU-12), GPS/INS guided glide bombs (MK8x-REK), anti-radiation missiles (Brazilian MAR-1) and an IRST/laser designation pod (Turkish ASELPOD) can also be carried for ground attack missions.
 Up to 2 C-802AK AShMs can be carried for anti-ship missions.
 For high value fixed targets, up to 2 CM-400AKG standoff supersonic ASMs or Ra'ad ALCMs can be carried.
 For self-protection purpose a KG600 ECM pod can be carried underneath centerline pylon.
 The development schedule of FC-1 was repeatedly delayed caused by various problems, such as lack of funding, the reluctance of western countries to supply advanced avionics, as well as the revised specifications set by PAF to counter the threat from India's LCAs.
 These specifications included a true BVR attack capability with active radar guided medium-range AAMs (SD-10A).
 However, FC-1's prospect in the domestic market had diminished, as PLAAF had committed to the more advanced J-10 as its new generation fighter along with J-11 and was reluctant to acquire any FC-1s due to its less advanced design and a Russian engine.
 After lengthy negotiations, Pakistani government finally signed the contract with CATIC and CAC/611 in 1999 and gave the "go ahead" order to the much delayed project.
 The development was further accelerated after PAF recommitted the project and confirmed FC-1's technical specifications in detail in February 2001.
 A full-scale mock-up was quickly constructed.
 A total of 6 prototypes (01-06) were built at CAC.
 The 01 prototype rolled down the assembly line on May 31, 2003 with two small wing fences.
 Its maiden flight took place on August 25, 2003.
 The 03 prototype first flew on April 9, 2004 without the two small wing fences.
 The 04 prototype was expected to fly by the end of 2005 with full suite of avionics but this was delayed until April 2006 due to several structural modifications.
 They include new diverterless supersonic inlets (DSI/Bump) similar to those of American F-35 to reduce weight and achieve better performance.
 A large rectangular-shaped fairing is installed on top of the vertical fin which may house ECM equipment.
 Its flight control includes a Type 634 quadruplex digital FBW in pitch axis and a duplex analog FBW in roll axis.
 A UV band MAWS has been installed at the root of the vertical fin to provide rear hemisphere coverage.
 Two enlarged F/A-18 style LERX are thought to offer higher AOA as well.
 The first flight of 04 prototype took place on April 28, 2006, and 06 prototype on September 10, 2006.
 The first two pre-production JF-17s (PAF designation Joint Fighter-17 Block I, 00 batch/07-101 & 102) were delivered to Pakistan on March 2, 2007, with the nose-tip pitot tube removed.
 The 01 batch of 6 JF-17s (08-103 -- 08-108) were delivered between March and April 2008.
 The contract for PAF to acquire another 42 JF-17s assembled by PAC was singed on March 7, 2009.
 The first two (09-109 & 110) were built by CAC.
 The first JF-17 (09-111) in the batch of 4 assembled by PAC rolled out on November 23, 2009.
 The production of the 50 Block I concluded by the end of 2013 with another 50 Block II following in 2014.
 Besides Pakistan, several Asian, African and South America countries also expressed interest in FC-1/JF-17, including Bangladesh, Sri Lanka, Azerbaijan, Myanmar, Argentina, Nigeria, Malaysia and Iran.
 FC-1 passed design appraisal in December 2009.
 The first taxiing test of FC-1 powered by an indigenous WS-13 took place on March 18, 2010, but the results were unsatisfactory.
 A further upgraded variant (JF-17 Block II/JF-17A?) featuring a detachable IFR probe on the starboard side of the cockpit, similar to that of J-10, improved avionics (including secure datalink with ZDK-03) and enhanced precision-guided weapon capability has been developed.
 The aircraft may also fly ESM/ECM missions with a new EW pod.
 An LED probe light was installed on top of the right engine intake behind the IFR probe to illuminate both the probe and the drogue from the tanker during night operations.
 The aircraft is to be supported by PAF Il-78MP tanker.
 The IFR test was believed to have started in 2017.
 All Block IIs starting from 16-229 and on will have the IFR probe and probe light installed.
 The Block II variant is expected to be upgraded to the Block III standard in the future (see below).
 A tandem-seat trainer version (JF-17B) has been under development since 2013 (see below).
 The assembling of the first three JF-17 Block IIs (S/N 15-2xx) started at PAC in mid-2014.
 First flight of 15-201 took place on February 9, 2015.
 A total of 50 were built by the end of 2017, 12 more by 2019.
 It was reported in June 2015 that JF-17 secured its first export contract from an Asian customer which turned out to be Myanmar.
 The $560m contract could involve an initial batch of 16 aircraft.
 A recent image (July 2016) suggested that the 04 prototype has been wearing a new blue color scheme based upon customer's requirements.
 The first JF-17M (Block II standard) had its maiden flight at CAC on June 13, 2017, featuring a blue/gray camouflage and a color LED landing light on the front landing gear similar to that onboard JF-17B.
 However the aircraft appears to lack the IFR capability.
 A recent image (October 2018) indicated that the first batch of 5 JF-17Ms (S/N 1701-1705) were delivered to Myanmar Air Force, which has become the second customer of the aircraft.
 It was reported in September 2016 that Nigerian AF decided to acquire 3 JF-17Ns.
 All three (720, 721, 722) were delivered in early 2021.
 They were inducted into NAF on May 20, 2021.
 JF-17Ns have been seen carrying ASELPOD designation pod and Al-Battar/GBU-12 500lb LGBs for ground attack missions.